Use of legal orders to secure a permanent living arrangement

 the person has exhausted all mechanisms available under the Care of Children Act 2004 to resolve disputes with any parent or other guardian of the child or young person

-If leave is granted, Child Youth and Family will be a party to the proceedings and you will be required to complete an assessment (see Special Guardianship –varying the order) and report directly to the Court.
+If leave is granted, Oranga Tamariki will be a party to the proceedings and you will be required to complete an assessment (see Special Guardianship – varying the order) and report directly to the Court.

 Your assessment will identify how changing the guardianship arrangement will provide greater security and stability of living arrangements and is in the best interests of the mokopuna.